gliese3/website/content/posts/github-ssh-multiple-accounts/index.md

 ---
 author: "Evgenii"
-title: "Multiple accounts on github"
+title: "Multiple accounts on Github"
 date: "2024-12-27"
-description: "Article describing how to use multiple accounts on github with ssh keys"
+description: "Article describing how to use multiple accounts on Github with ssh keys"
 tags: ["github", "ssh"]
 categories: ["how-to"]
 series: [""]